- Market Segments

 - B1 (41 in. / 1,050 mm) and other offset formats that are up to 48 pt. thick and weighing up to 1000 gsm.

 - Cost-effective digital print runs less than 5,000 B1 sheets (41 in. / 1,050 mm).

 Facing the Challenge

 More than ever, converters should partner with brands and retailers to understand how their trending needs can guide them in their future investments in prepress, production and finishing solutions.

 Current folding carton technologies cannot meet the new market demands for short run volumes and print-on-demand responsiveness.
 While new offset equipment has made great strides in reducing setup times, it is still not suited to short-run converting with runs of up to 5,000 B1 sheets (41 in / 1,050 mm.).

-B1 sheets (41 in. / 1,050 mm) per hour.
+The Landa S10 Nanographic Printing® Presses have a higher throughput than any other digital sheetfed press in the industry, thanks to their unbeatable speed (6,500 SPH) and large format (B1 sheets; 41 in. / 1,050 mm).
 Using water-based Landa NanoInk® colorants with efficient, light-absorbing nanopigments, Landa Nanographic Printing® Presses produce an ultrathin polymeric film.
 The presses print on any off-the-shelf stock or packaging substrate without priming or pretreatment.
 The process yields the lowest cost-per-sheet of any current digital print technology.